timvisee/dworek/res/docs/guide/guide.md

 You have to work as a team to attack or defend, or else you'll be overwhelmed by an enemy group.

-When the conquer value is above zero, a big _Attack_ button shows up at the labs page.
+When the conquer value is above zero, the _Attack_ tab shows up on the page of the factory.
+On this _Attack_ tab the button _Attack_ can be clicked to attack the lab.

 So, keep a close eye on this value with your team.
 You want to keep this value as low as possible at all times, below zero!